Category Archives: Atheism

 • The fact that some people fail to make a distinction between two different things doesn’t mean there isn’t a distinction there to be made.
 And it doesn’t mean the distinction should not be made.

 • And what are they even trying to prove with this argument?
 If this common usage argument was valid, what would the conclusion be?
 That everyone who says they “don’t believe” in God is an atheist?
 That’s basically the opposite of the point that EvilBible is trying to make!
-Their argument #6 seems to directly contradict their argument #8, or to make the same stupid error that their argument #8 calls out.
+Their argument #6 seems to directly contradict their argument #8, or rather to make the same stupid error that their argument #8 calls out.
 Why are they arguing against their own position??

 “Soft atheism” is not atheism